 After successfully login you should select "ConfigServer Firewall&Security":

 You should now see that there are two notices that we need to take care of.
 So select "ConfigServer Firewall" and then select "Firewall Configuration":

 And then we should restrict syslog/rsyslog access:

-After these changes press the button "Change" at the bottom of the page and "Restart csf+lfd" afterwards.
+After these changes press the button "Change" at the bottom of the page and "Restart csf+lfd" afterward.

-That it, now you have fully working ConfigServer firewall.
+That is it, now you have a fully working ConfigServer firewall.
 For more information regarding CSF please visit their Read me page